 It’s a strategy that has paid off for Indy, as she dropped print and paid online advertising from her budget last year.
 She focused on social media and creating a strong online brand to stay connected with customers.

 Something that is important to remember here is that social media won’t be a perfect fit for every industry, as it’s only useful if your target market is active there.
-It’s also important to weigh up the time you will spend on it before getting involved, as you need to slowly chip away at your social media presence before it can be built and optimised to the point where it can serve as a replacement for more traditional forms of marketing.
+It’s also important to weigh up the time you will spend on it before getting involved, as you need to slowly chip away at your social media presence before it can be built and optimized to the point where it can serve as a replacement for more traditional forms of marketing.

 Another free tip that Indy has is to be on the lookout for industry groups on LinkedIn.
 She has joined several of them and believes them to be a fantastic resource with lots of tips that have helped her reduce costs.

 Anthony Khoury is the founder of The Small Business Mentor, and we asked him for his top five money-saving tips.